kevonc/kevonc.github.io/_posts/2020-12-12-validating-startup-ideas.md

 layout: post
 title: "How to Know If Your Startup Idea Is Worthwhile"
 slug: "validating-startup-ideas"
 description: "Validating your startup idea is important to increase your chance of success.
-Lots of founders jump to the user interview step and miss out an important step to evaluate the idea yourself."
+Lots of founders jump to the user interview step and miss out this one important step to evaluate the idea yourself."
 date: 2020-12-12 11:18
 categories: product
-excerpt_separator: <!--more-->
+excerpt: "Validating your startup idea is important to increase your chance of success.
+Lots of founders jump to the user interview step and miss out this one important step to evaluate the idea yourself."
 ---

 If you're thinking about the next big idea that matches or even beats Airbnb, Netflix, and Uber, then you're on the right track.